rapidpro/rapidpro-docker/README.md

 *RAPIDPRO_VERSION*
   This is a build argument, use it to build a specific version of RapidPro.
-  `docker build rapidpro/rapidpro --built-arg RAPIDPRO_VERSION=X.Y.Z`.
+  `docker build rapidpro/rapidpro --build-arg RAPIDPRO_VERSION=X.Y.Z`.
   This environment variable is available at run time but is only used for namespacing the django compressor manifest.